-The George M. O'Brien Kidney Research Core Center at the University of Michigan has been established to assist investigators and clinicians worldwide in kidney disease research.
+The George M. O'Brien Michigan Kidney Translational Core Center at the University of Michigan has been established to assist investigators and clinicians worldwide in kidney disease research.
 Core services are available to Center researchers to promote their basic, translational and clinical kidney disease research.

 Available cores include: